youssefea/base-builder-mcp/README.md

 ### Steps

-To add this MCP to your Cursor agent, **make your server is built** then add the following config to your project as shown in the cursor [documentation](https://docs.cursor.com/context/model-context-protocol):
+To add this MCP to your Cursor agent, **make sure your server is built** then add the following config to your project as shown in the cursor [documentation](https://docs.cursor.com/context/model-context-protocol):

 ```json
 {